 What are your thoughts on U-Cube’s collaborative song?

-Suggestions for a destiny review?
+Suggestions for a future review?
 Hit the author up on Twitter (@rothsresidence) or via e-mail (firstname.lastname@example.org)!

-Note: This essay does not simulate the opinions of allkpop, usually of the author.
+Note: This article does not reflect the opinions of allkpop, only of the author.